 The Remote Patient Monitoring Profile describes a standardized means to transmit measurements taken by personal health devices in a remote setting to a health care provider, including remote home monitoring, sub-acute therapy devices and wearable technologies.
 Remote in this case means outside of a care provider facility and is typically in the patient’s home.
 In this manner, a patient’s status can be monitored without repetitively travelling to a provider facility until deemed necessary, reducing interference in their day to day lives.
 In addition patients can be in an environment that they are more familiar and comfortable with.
 The reduction of personal stress and overall expense is especially beneficial in the case of independent living support, chronic disease management and post-operative recovery.

 This profile is, for all practical purposes, an expression of the already existing set of standards and interfaces defined by PCHA for the delivery of remote patient data taken by Personal Healthcare Devices to the care provider in terms of IHE actors and transactions.
-No new standards or transactions are proposed.p
+No new standards or transactions are proposed.

+The typical technology used to support remote monitoring includes:

+A Personal Health Device (PHD) which produces various health-related measurements through different kinds of sensors, and

+A collector that gathers data from one or more PHDs and forwards the information to the health information exchange, and

+The health information exchange that stores and makes the data accessible to healthcare providers such as the physician or care coordinator, and

+An electronic health record or care management system that provides healthcare providers or coordinators with access to the patient’s health record and monitoring data.

+Personal health devices include sensors such as a weight scale, SpO2 sensors, blood pressure cuffs, and medication dispensers.
+These devices connect to a data collector using a variety of personal networking protocols, such as Bluetooth®, ZigBee®, and USB connections.
+Personal health devices tend to use embedded systems to handle data communication, and have limited capabilities.
+They may not even have a clock to keep track of the date and time a measurement is taken.

+Collectors are typically applications built into devices such as a set-top box attached to a cable or local area network, or a mobile device such as a cellular phone, tablet or personal computer.
+These applications collect data from one or more PHDs and send them on to the healthcare provider via a health information exchange.

 The personal health devices data is time stamped with a consistent enterprise time.
-This time stamping is typically not done by the PHD sensor device but by the Clinical Data Source actor obtaining the PHCA data from Sensor Data Consumer.
+This time stamping is typically not done by the PHD sensor device but by the Device Observation Reporter actor obtaining the PCHA data from Sensor Data Consumer.

 The Remote Patient Monitoring Profile uses transactions that include the transport of data content based on IEEE 11073 terminologies for remote patient monitoring devices.
 Please see the list of terminologies in Appendix A.